xy008areshsu/InsightDataEngineeringSpring15/README.md

 	*	Or Enter ./run_local_only_user_inputs.sh, this will allow the user to choose their own input folder.

+### Running Median for Multiple Files

+	*	All of the bash scripts have implemented this feature.

+	*	It will first append all of the input files in sorted order into a single file

+	* 	Then it will run the python code.

 All of the output files are saved in the outputs folder.

 ### Algorithm for Running Median